We utilize our partnerships with area food pantries and regional food banks to serve those most in need in our communities.

 Providing Healthy Food Choices to Our Local Counties

-- CHS makes healthy food choices more available, creating tangible hunger relief.
+- Community Hunger Solutions makes healthy food choices more available, creating tangible hunger relief.

 - CHS serves the following 18 counties through our vital partnerships: Adams, Columbia, Crawford, Dane, Dodge, Grant, Green, Iowa, Jefferson, Juneau, La Crosse, Lafayette, Monroe, Richland, Rock, Sauk, Vernon and Trempealeau.